 Full Body Spa Wax For Thick to Coarse Hairs

 Why are we even talking about hard wax vs soft wax?
 Why wax?

 That’s an easy one.
 It’s less effort, and it gives you a better result.
-With shaving, you’re probably getting stubble within a few hours.
+With shaving, you’re probably getting stubble within a few hours (at least, I do).

 Every shower, you need to go over your legs and arms again – not exactly fun!
 And don’t even talk to me about regrowth after shaving your bikini area.

 Oh, the itching.
 Something has to be better than this!